greta-dev/greta/README.md

 devtools::install_github('goldingn/greta')
 ```

-however greta depends on TensorFlow and RStudio's tensorflow R package, which will need to be succesfully installed before greta will work.
-To install the tensorflow R package, you will need a working installation of python; to have installed the correct version of TensorFlow; and then to point to the correct version of python when installing the tensorflow R package.
-Full installation details can be found at RStudio's tensorflow [website](https://rstudio.github.io/tensorflow/).
+however greta depends on TensorFlow which will need to be successfully installed before greta will work.
+See [here](https://www.tensorflow.org/install/) for instructions on installing TensorFlow

 Why 'greta'?
 ------------